Jose Siri Player Props: Rays vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 14th-ranked team ERA among all league pitching staffs (4.12).
+- The Phillies' 4.12 team ERA ranks 14th among all league pitching staffs.

-- Phillies pitchers combine to allow the sixth-fewest home runs in baseball (89 total, 1.1 per game).
+- The Phillies give up the seventh-fewest home runs in baseball (90 total, 1.1 per game).

-- Walker will aim to earn his 10th win when he gets the start for the Phillies, his 18th of the season.
-He is 9-3 with a 3.93 ERA and 77 strikeouts through 89 1/3 innings pitched.
+- Sanchez (0-2 with a 3.26 ERA and 20 strikeouts in 19 1/3 innings pitched) gets the start for the Phillies, his fifth of the season.

-- The right-hander's last appearance came on Friday against the Chicago Cubs, when he threw six innings, surrendering one earned run while allowing six hits.
+- In his last time out on Friday, the left-hander tossed six innings against the Washington Nationals, giving up one earned run while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.